 Any disclosure or suspicion of abuse should be reported to the staff member's / volunteer's line manager as soon as possible.
-Where the perpetrator is an employee or volunteer Healthwatch Cambridgeshire and Peterborough will invoke their Disciplinary and Whistleblowing Codes alongside this procedure.
+Where the perpetrator is an employee or volunteer Healthwatch Cambridgeshire and Peterborough will invoke their Disciplinary and Whistleblowing Policies alongside this procedure.
+On receipt of information from a colleague about an apparent safeguarding concern, the line manager if satisfied that the grounds are met, will make a referral to the Multi Agency Safeguarding Hub (see section 11) in consultation with the CEO.